Home RecipesBy CuisineChineseQuick Cucumber Salad with Soy-Sesame Dressing

 1. Spiral-Cut the Cucumbers

-(6 small Persian cucumbers)2.
-Make the Dressing
+(6 small Persian cucumbers)

 (1 tsp coarse sea salt; garnishes as needed)